 Often found wandering off the beaten path, she finds her best inspiration within the natural world.
 Her current obsessions include français, stripes & ampersands.
 This herbivore is usually spotted with her trusty Canon in one hand & a large cup of coffee in the other.

 Check out her ramblings, captured moments & food experiments.

 Minimalist extraordinaire, depending on your definition.
-My favorite color is white (Yes, it is so a color.
+My favorite color is white.
+(Yes, it is a color.
 If you can paint with it, it's a flipping color.)
 I think the number of things I can tolerate within my own consistently undersized house and my desire to consolidate has played a significant roll in making minimalism a design forte.

 My philosophy on the creative work I do boils down to: design is in the details, and most things are comprised entirely out of details.